 The Matador Involvement Center (MIC) is the place to learn more about getting involved on campus and meeting people.
 The MIC connects students to dynamic co-curricular programs that empower them to make the most of their college experience.
-The MIC offers resources including campus event guidance, involvement advisement, leadership training, sport club support and new club development.
-The MIC is a part of the Department of Student Development and Transitional Programs—connecting, developing and celebrating our students.
+The MIC offers resources including campus event guidance, involvement, advisement, leadership training, sport club support and new club development.
+The MIC—connecting, developing and celebrating our students.

 Clubs and Organizations

-Students can engage in around 300-plus clubs and organizations that represent a broad range of areas including academic, athletic, community-oriented, cultural, political, religious and social.
-Matasync connects students to all of the different active clubs and organizations on campus.
-The goal of the MIC is to foster community through collaboration and to build a sense of belonging among students.
-The MIC helps student leaders access campus resources and gain skills to use in their future careers.
+Students can engage in around 250-plus clubs and organizations that represent a broad range of areas, including academic, athletic, community-oriented, cultural, political, religious and social.
+MataSync connects students to all of the different active clubs and organizations on campus.
+The goal of Clubs and Organizations is to foster community through collaboration and to build a sense of belonging among students.
+Clubs and Organizations also help student leaders access campus resources and gain skills to use in their future careers.
 R.E.D Academy is designed to provide current, active CSUN student leaders a co-curricular learning opportunity centered around self-reflection, community engagement and the demonstration of leadership learning outcomes.
 The mission of CHARGE Matadors is to educate and inform first-year students and leaders just beginning their journey through a self-paced online series of personal development workshops.
 The Clubs and Organizations Team wants Matadors to discover their shine and ultimately realize they are home here at CSUN.